Puget Sound Salmon Forecasts 2023

 Darkest spot for the Coho forecast in 2023

-It looks like coho stock health is more spread out in 2023, but I would still be concerned about coho in the deep south sound.
-Additionally, the run seems to be really struggling above the White River within the Puyallup River system, which may pose some challenges their regarding season setting.
+It looks like coho stock health is more spread out in 2023, but I would still be concerned about coho in the Deep South Sound.
+Additionally, the run seems to be really struggling above the White River within the Puyallup River system, which may pose some challenges regarding season setting.

 Puget Sound Pink Forecast 2023